 If the Final EIR is approved and adopted by the SJRRC Board this summer and the Draft/Final EA is approved and adopted by the SJRRC Board, the proposed project would not be expected to be constructed until spring/summer 2023.
 Construction would potentially take three years to complete.

-The current phase of planning began in early 2020 and will extend through summer 2021 when the Final EIR/EA is expected to be approved.
+The current phase of planning began in early 2020 and will extend through fall 2021 when the Final Environmental Documents are expected to be approved.
 Final design, utility relocations, and right-of-way activities are slated to take approximately two years and be complete by late spring 2023.

 IF THE PROPOSED STOCKTON DIAMOND GRADE SEPARATION PROJECT GETS APPROVED, WILL PASSENGER AND FREIGHT RAIL SERVICE BE AFFECTED DURING CONSTRUCTION?